FriendlyCaptcha/friendly-challenge/docs/installation.md

 ### Verification Best practices
 If you receive a response code other than 200 in production, you should probably accept the user's form despite not having been able to verify the CAPTCHA solution.

-Maybe your server is misconfigured or the FriendlyCaptcha servers are down.
+Maybe your server is misconfigured or the Friendly Captcha servers are down.
 While we try to make sure that never happens, it is a good idea to assume one day disaster will strike.

-An example: you are using FriendlyCaptcha for a sign up form and you can't verify the solution, it is better to trust the user and let them sign up anyway, because otherwise no signup will be possible at all.
+An example: you are using Friendly Captcha for a sign up form and you can't verify the solution, it is better to trust the user and let them sign up anyway, because otherwise no signup will be possible at all.
 Do send an alert to yourself!